 When you ask your visitors for 3 different actions, they will most likely not perform even one because they don’t know what to choose.

 You can compare it with an airstrip at an airport.
 There must be absolute clarity for the aircraft on which runway to land; otherwise, you will get chaos and colliding planes.

 Moreover, you want to direct your website visitors to an engagement that will get you a new customer as soon as possible.

 Use reviews on your site to show what you can do

 Nothing can be more influential than having good reviews from satisfied customers on your website.
 It’s ok, we all know they are fake, but we buy into them anyway.

 The person who visits your website is more likely to assume that you are good at what you do when someone (other than yourself) praises your service.

-Hence, publish reviews that support the story you tell on your site, ideally with pictures and logos, to add credibility.
+Hence, publish reviews that support your story on your site, ideally with pictures and logos, to add credibility.

 A blog is a great way to spread your message further and introduce new customers to your tone of voice and style.

-After reading through your blog posts, they will feel that you are an expert in your field and the right person to help them with the problem they are facing.
+After reading through your blog posts, they will feel that you are an expert in your field and the right person to help them with their problem.

 Don’t be afraid to give away too much “free information,” as this will only make your potential customers loyal to you and feel confident to make a purchase much faster when you approach them with an offer.

 There will always be people who only come for freebies (and won’t convert, no matter what), but don’t worry.
 More than enough people will always be willing to purchase from (or through) you.

 Tell your story on your affiliate landing page.

 It is natural for most of us to describe who we are first and then offer our services.

 But it is essential to realize that most people don’t care who you are; they mainly want to know if you can solve their problem.